zjunlp/NLPCC2024_RegulatingLLM/README.md

 ## Submission

-**Note that best result of this track will be verified via code provided by participants.**
+**Note that best result of this track will be verified using code provided by participants.**
 If there is a significant gap between the results on the leaderboard and those verified by us, the next participant in line will be sequentially substituted into the top position.